Carrot Cake — Redux

 Bake 35-45 minutes until center is set and a pick inserted in center comes out clean.
 I found just 2-3 minutes makes a difference between over and under-baked, so watch carefully.
 Usually 40 minutes seemed right, but ovens vary.

 Cool in pan 10 minutes.
-Remove pan sides and let cool completely.
+Remove pan sides or turn out onto a wire rack and let cool completely.
 Drizzle cake with glaze or dust with powdered sugar just before serving.
 Cake is best served within 2 days.
 Store well-covered to prevent drying.

 Lemon Glaze: Stir together 1 cup powdered sugar and 4-5 teaspoons lemon juice until smooth and pourable but not too thin.
 Pour over cake.
-Let stand to firm before slicing.
+Let stand for glaze to set before slicing.

 – Use ground almonds not almond flour.
 I usually buy the Trader Joe’s brand.